 Key Findings

-• Major Market Restraint: 15 % (approx.) of laboratories cite high upfront capital cost as a restraint to adoption
+- Major Market Restraint: Around 15% of laboratories cite high upfront capital costs as a key barrier to adoption.

-• Emerging Trends: 30 % (approx.) of new product launches focus on needleless systems
+- Emerging Trends: Approximately 30% of new product launches focus on advanced needleless closed system transfer devices.

-• Recent Development: 20 % of new manufacturer announcements in 2024 involved advanced syringe-based CSTD units
+- Recent Development: About 20% of manufacturer announcements in 2024 featured advanced syringe-based CSTD solutions.

 Closed System Transfer Devices Market Latest Trends